Erich Mielke: Purges

-Lavrenty Beria on Time cover, 20 July 1953.
+Lavrenty Beria on the cover of Time, 20 July 1953.

 Alarmed by the uprising, Lavrenty Beria, the First Deputy Premier of the Soviet Union and head of the Ministry of Internal Affairs, personally travelled from Moscow to East Berlin.
 He conferred with Stasi Minister Wilhelm Zaisser and with Mielke, his deputy, both of whom he had known since the early 1930s.
 During both conversations, Beria demanded to know why the Stasi had failed to recognize the extreme discontent of the population and inform the Party leadership, which could then have prevented the uprising by taking extremely repressive measures in advance.
 Both Zaisser and Mielke answered Beria's questions circumspectly, and were accordingly left in their posts.

 In response to the uprising, Beria decided to replace several hundred MVD officers, including Major General Ivan Fadeykin, the MVD resident of East Germany.
 The Stasi, according to John Koehler, "generally remained untouched except for the arrests and dismissals, for dereliction of duty, of a handful of officers in the provinces.
 One high-ranking Stasi officer shot himself."

 Following Beria's return to Moscow, however, he was arrested on 26 June 1953, in a coup d'état led by Nikita Khrushchev and Marshal Georgy Zhukov.
 Beria was tried on charges of 357 counts of rape and high treason.
 He was sentenced to death and shot by Red Army Colonel-General Pavel Batitsky on 23 December 1953.

 In an interview to Neues Deutschland, the official party newspaper of East Germany, on 30 June 1953, the Party's Minister of Justice, Max Fechner, declared that, "illegal arrests," had been made and that being a member of a strike committee or suspicion of being a ringleader was not in itself grounds for arrest and conviction.